 Motivated by these challenges, we propose a general and efficient heterogeneous learning framework, named \underline{C}riterion-guided \underline{H}eterogeneous \underline{C}ollaborative \underline{F}iltering (abbreviated as CHCF) for collaborative filtering model learning (e.g., MF \cite{hu2008collaborative}, GMF \cite{he2017neural} and LightGCN \cite{he2020lightgcn}) for multi-behavior scenarios.
-To cope with the heterogeneous implicit interaction, we first introduce upper and lower bounds for different users and items to indicate different selection criteria, featured by the low-rank user heterogeneity matrix and item heterogeneity matrix.
-Moreover, we integrate the criterion learning and user preference learning into a unified framework CHCF, which can be trained jointly for target interaction prediction.
-Importantly, we theoretically demonstrate that the loss of CHCF is an upper bound of Collaborative Metric Learning \cite{hsieh2017collaborative} (CML) loss but in an unbiased non-sampling strategy, indicating that the optimization of Collaborative Metric Learning can be approximately achieved by the CHCF learning framework in a non-sampling form effectively.
-To evaluate the performance of our CHCF learning framework, we apply our CHCF to optimize three popular CF models (i.e., MF, GMF, LightGCN) with extensive experiments.
-The results show that our CHCF framework consistently and significantly outperforms the state-of-the-art methods on multi-behavior recommendation task.
+To cope with the heterogeneous implicit interaction, we first introduce upper and lower thresholds for different users and items to indicate different selection criteria, featured by the low-rank user heterogeneity matrix and item heterogeneity matrix.
+Moreover, we integrate criterion learning and user preference learning into a unified framework CHCF, which can be trained jointly for target interaction prediction. {To allow the diversity of preference scores for enhanced generalization, our heterogeneity-based criterion loss incorporates the hinge loss as well as heterogeneous selection criteria.} Importantly, we theoretically demonstrate that the loss of CHCF is an upper bound of collaborative metric learning \cite{hsieh2017collaborative} (CML) loss but in an unbiased non-sampling strategy, indicating that the optimization of Collaborative Metric Learning can be approximately achieved by the CHCF learning framework in a non-sampling form effectively.
+To evaluate the performance of our CHCF learning framework, we apply our CHCF to optimize three popular CF models (i.e., MF, GMF, LightGCN) with comprehensive experiments.
+And the results show our proposed CHCF significantly perform better than the state-of-the-art approaches on the multi-behavior recommendation task.
 Furthermore, we offer the training efficiency and empirical convergence of our framework, making it more practical and generalized in real-world heterogeneous scenarios.
-To summarize, the contributions of this work are as follows: \begin{itemize} \item We propose CHCF, a non-sampling recommendation learning framework that models heterogeneous selection criteria and learns user preference simultaneously.
-We first introduce multiple user- and item-specific bounds to feature different criteria for implicit heterogeneous data.
-Then we integrate the criterion learning and user preference learning into a unified framework, which makes full use of heterogeneous collaborative signals for user preference learning. \item We provide a theoretical analysis to demonstrate that our efficient CHCF framework can optimize CML's upper bound in an unbiased non-sampling strategy, implying that the optimization of CML can be approximately achieved by CHCF learning framework in a non-sampling form effectively. \item To demonstrate the effectiveness of CHCF, we implement three variants of CHCF using different CF models as the interaction function.
-Extensive experiments on two real-world datasets show that our framework outperforms the state-of-the-art models in multi-behavior scenarios.
-Furthermore, we study the training efficiency and empirical convergence of CHCF, making it more practical and generalized in extensive heterogeneous scenarios.
-Lastly, We perform case studies with qualitative examples to better understand the interpretation ability of the CHCF framework. \end{itemize}
+To summarize, the contributions of our work are as follows: \begin{itemize} \item We propose CHCF, a non-sampling recommendation learning framework that models heterogeneous selection criteria and learns user preference simultaneously.
+We first introduce multiple user- and item-specific thresholds to feature different criteria for implicit heterogeneous data.
+Then we integrate the criterion learning and user preference learning into a unified framework, which makes full use of heterogeneous collaborative signals for user preference learning. \item We theoretically demonstrate that our CHCF framework can optimize the upper bound of CML in an unbiased non-sampling strategy, implying that the optimization of CML can be approximately achieved by our CHCF learning framework in an efficient non-sampling form. \item To show the effectiveness of CHCF, we implement several variants of CHCF with three CF models to model the interaction.
+Comprehensive experiments on three real-world datasets demonstrate that our CHCF outperforms the state-of-the-art approaches in multi-behavior scenarios. \end{itemize}